LAST UPDATED JUNE 15, 2017 AT 1:52 P.M.

-Republic Wireless review: Everything you need to know about a low cost cell phone & plan
+Republic Wireless review: Everything you need to know about the cheapest cell phone plan

-“Many in the industry laughed at the notion that a new carrier could succeed with a WiFi first strategy,” Republic Wireless co-founder David Morken said earlier this month.
+“Many in the industry laughed at the notion that a new carrier could succeed with a WiFi first strategy,” Republic Wireless co-founder David Morken said.

 Fast forward to today, the North Carolina-based company owns 45+ patents for key WiFi calling breakthroughs like Adaptive Coverage™.
 “We see a market where every major carrier plus a host of new entrants are now attempting to deliver WiFi calling to their customers as well,” Morken said.